 MEAs allow for continuous recording of extracellular action potentials from a grid of 59 microelectrodes embedded in a neuronal culture.
 All recordings were performed inside of an incubator in standard growth medium.
 Neurorighter (www.sites.google.com/site/neurorighter/) was used to acquire MEA data and detect spikes online.
-Spikes were sorted offline to validate waveforms and remove artifacts.
+Spikes were sorted online and tracked throughout the recording.
+Spikes were re-sorted offline to validate waveforms and remove artifacts.